Body lift surgery is something that I am strongly passionate about, because it has such a powerful effect on peoples lives.

 Body contouring surgery aims to reshape and tighten the skin, with skin and soft tissue excision.

 Unfortunately it is impossible to change the shape of an area without operating on it, with this meaning that there’s usually a trade-off of improved shape and contour in return for scars.

-What are the risks associated with body contouring surgery?
+What are the risks associated with body lift surgery?

 Body contouring surgery is associated with the following risks:

-Body contouring surgery is like any surgical procedures in that it carries risks.
-Therefore before having any operation you should also seek opinion from an appropriately qualified health practitioner to discuss these potential risks.
+- Body lift surgery is like any surgical procedures in that it carries risks.
+Before having any operation you should also seek opinion from an appropriately qualified health practitioner to discuss these potential risks.

 How much does body contouring surgery cost?

-Costs associated with cosmetic plastic surgery can be confusing.
-To help make things clearer we have listed the the following fees that make up the final cost.
+Costs associated with body lift surgery in Perth can be confusing, but to help make things clearer we have listed the following fees that make up the final cost.

 Where can I find out more?

-To arrange to speak to Dr Colbert about body contouring surgery please contact our friendly office staff.
+To arrange to speak to Dr Colbert about body contouring surgery in Perth please contact our friendly office staff.